docker-archive/ee-workshop/README.md

 	There will be quite a bit of output.
 The Dockerfile describes a two-stage build.
 In the first stage, a Maven base image is used to build the Java app.
 But to run the app you don't need Maven or any of the JDK stuff that comes with it.
 So the second stage takes the output of the first stage and puts it in a much smaller Tomcat image.

-3. Log into your DTR server from the command line
+3. Log into your DTR server from the command line.

-first use the dotnet_user, which isn't part of the java organization
+	First use the dotnet_user, which isn't part of the java organization

 	```bash
 	$ docker login $DTR_HOST